 Know What's Expected of You

-In 2006, the International Association of Firefighters developed a comprehensive Candidate Physical Ability Test for prospective recruits.
+Prospective recruits must pass the comprehensive Candidate Physical Ability Test.
 The test consists of eight different events designed to closely replicate the most common physical tasks firefighters face in the line of duty.
 Those eight events include a stair climb, ladder raise and extension, hose drag, equipment carry, forcible entry, a crawling search through dark spaces, a body drag and ceiling pull.
 The wide variety of these tasks indicates the breadth of fitness firefighters are required to have, allowing no room for weakness in any one area.

 Train for the Long Call